 Federal income taxes go to the federal government and pay for things like roads, bridges, schools, and any other resources offered to the general public.
 Federal income tax is a progressive tax.
 That means that different amounts of income are charged differently.
 The percentage rate the federal government charges on a specific amount of income is called a bracket.
-Here are the current federal tax brackets in the United States:
+Here are the 2021 federal tax brackets in the United States:

 This tax will differ depending on which state you reside in.
 Some states have a progressive tax structure that mirrors federal income tax withholding practices, while others impose a flat tax on income.
 Some states, like Florida and Texas, don’t even have a state income tax.

 For example, if you live in California, you could pay a state income tax as high as 12.3%.
 If you live in North Dakota, the maximum state income tax is 2.9%.